 How to get to Scotland

 You can save a lot of money on fares by booking train tickets well in advance.
-If you are in the UK and would rather travel by bus, there are daily coach connections to Scotland from a number of cities, which take longer but may save you money compared to train fares.
+If you would rather travel by bus, there are daily coach connections to Scotland from a number of UK cities, which take longer but may save you money compared to train fares.
 You can check National Express for coach connections and prices.

 What exactly are the Scottish Highlands?